verida/documentation/docs/extensions/personal-data-bridge.md

 - `addTrustedSigner(address didAddress)`
 - `removeTrustedSigner(address didAddress)`

-This maintains an internal lsit of trusted DID addresses.
+This maintains an internal list of trusted DID addresses.
 In the above example, this might be a list of 8 credit rating company DID's that are trusted by the smart contract.

 You can use this inbuilt list stored in the smart contract, by calling `verifyData()` instead of `verifyDataWithSigners()`: